HL7/crmi-ig/input/pages/artifact-repository-service.md

 * Package artifacts using the $package operation
 * Requirements using the $data-requirements operation
 * Search using additional publishable metadata
-* Should support minimum write capability for released content (Publish, Retire, Archive)
+* Should support minimum write capability for released content (Publish, Retire, Remove)

 The [CRMIPublishableArtifactRepository](CapabilityStatement-crmi-publishable-artifact-repository.html) capability statement captures these requirements formally, while the following sections provide a narrative description of them.